koendv/openscad-raspberrypi/README.md

 - Click perspective view ![perspective view](images/perspective1.png) to return to normal 2D view and preview ![render](images/preview-32.png) to restore normal colors.

-The color scheme is updated automatically when changing to/from 3D view.
+The color scheme is updated automatically when changing to or from 3D view.
 Clicking preview to update the colors is only necessary if the OpenSCAD script contains *color()* instructions.

 ## Build notes